Nick Senzel Preview, Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Giants pitching staff ranks 17th in MLB.

-- The Giants' 4.01 team ERA ranks 12th across all MLB pitching staffs.
+- The Giants have a 3.99 team ERA that ranks 11th across all league pitching staffs.

-- Giants pitchers combine to allow 141 home runs (1.1 per game), the fifth-fewest in the league.
+- Giants pitchers combine to allow the third-fewest home runs in baseball (141 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.